The Disparities Leadership Program

 Interprofessional Curriculum: Providing Safe & Effective Care for Patients with Limited English Proficiency

-Building on the recommendations in the Hospital Guide, the Disparities Solutions Center, in collaboration with the MGH Institute of Health Professions and with support from the Macy Josiah, Jr. Foundation, is developing an interprofessional curriculum to educate students in the health professions to:
+The Disparities Solutions Center, in collaboration with the MGH Institute of Health Professions (MGH IHP) and with the support of the Josiah Macy Jr. Foundation has developed an interprofessional curriculum to educate students in the health professions to:

 - Understand the evidence of disparities and high rate of medical errors, particularly for patients with limited English proficiency